-Apprentices who have already earned a bachelor's degree, including foreign bachelor's degrees, are not eligible to receive WCG awards, including WCG Apprenticeship grant.
+Apprentices who have already earned a bachelor's degree, including foreign bachelor's degrees, are not eligible to receive WCG awards, including WCG for Apprenticeship.

-Resident for Washington College Grant Purposes - (Including Apprenticeship Grant)

-Apprentices must meet one of five resident tuition requirements as outlined in RCW 28B.15.012 (2)(a)-(e).
+Resident for Washington College Grant Purposes - (Including Apprenticeship Grant) Apprentices must meet one of five resident tuition requirements as outlined in RCW 28B.15.012 (2)(a)-(e).

 - □ Sponsors determine if an apprentice meets residency requirements.
 In making this determination, the Sponsor should indicate which part of the residency RCW an apprentice meets in their documentation.
-Sponsors must retain records of this documentation as outlined in chapter 5 of this manual. - □ Sponsors may use this manual to determine if an apprentice has met residency requirements.
+Sponsors must retain records of this documentation as outlined in Chapter 5 of this manual. - Sponsors may use this manual to determine if an apprentice has met residency requirements.
 If there are any questions, please email wcg@wsac.wa.gov.

-Additional residency information is available at https://www.wsac.wa.gov/apprentice-residency or https://readysetgrad.wa.gov/residency-citizenship.
+Additional residency information is available at https://readysetgrad.wa.gov/residency-citizenship.